qaiserali/kubernetes/wordpress/README.md

 ### Deploy Wordpress on a kubernetes cluster via Helm charts
-This folder contains an example of how to deploy Wordpress on a minikube kubernetes cluster within a namespace via helm charts.
+This folder contains an example of how to deploy Wordpress on a minikube kubernetes cluster via helm charts.
 Both Wordpress and MySQL database use PersistentVolume and PersistentVolumeClaim for storing data persistently on a hosting machine.
 Kubernetes secret is being used for storing sensitive data such as MySQL credentials with encryption.

 **Steps to deploy.**